Godfrey22152/Application-Monitoring-Project/README.md

 This command will grant you access into the both VMs.

 ### **Step 3: Setup the Application and Monitoring Tools**
-A detailed guide on steps to setup the monitoring tools and running the application is included project repository with name: `<Infra-Steps-Setup.md>`, kindly see file and follow the steps in the file to get the appliaction and monitoring tools running.
+A detailed guide on steps to setup the monitoring tools and running the application is included project repository with name: `<Infra-Steps-Setup.md>`, kindly see file and follow the steps in the file to get the application and monitoring tools running.

 ### **Step 4: Access the Application and Monitoring Tools**
 - **Prometheus:** Access Prometheus at `http://localhost:9090` or `http://<VM-IP>:9090`.